spack/spack-tutorial/tutorial_basics.rst

 Installing Spack
 ----------------

 Spack works out of the box.
-Simply clone spack and get going.
+Simply clone Spack and get going.
 We will clone Spack and immediately checkout the most recent release, v0.16.

 .. literalinclude:: outputs/basics/clone.out